derlin/investing-historical-data/README.md

 Options:

     -V, --version             output the version number
     -s --startdate [date]     start date in DD/MM/YYYY format.
     -e --enddate [date]       end date in DD/MM/YYYY format.
     -f --file [file]          result file.
 If none, the result will be printed to the console.
-    -v --verbose           enable verbose mode.
+    -t --interval [interval]  Results interval.
+One of: Daily, Weekly, Monthly -v --verbose              enable verbose mode.
     -h, --help                output usage information

+## Economic calendar

-## calendar search (c s)
+### calendar search (c s)

 Search the items available in investing.com's economic calendar.
-The id can then be used as argument to `investing-calendar-get.js`.
+The id can then be used as argument to `investing-calendar-get.js` (`calendar get` command).

 Examples: